Canadian Association of Professionals with Disabilities - link to home page

 What We Are Doing Now

-This is our start up phase as resources are directed to: board development, building a supportive infrastructure and networks, and creating a comprehensive vision and operational and strategic framework at this early stage of the society's development.
+Resources are being directed to building a supportive and sustainable infrastructure and networks and creating a comprehensive vision and operational and strategic framework for the society's development.

 Our work so far has also involved: surveying and meeting with key stakeholders; supporting self-advocacy, peer support, and knowledge sharing; and the development of an organizational culture and structure that supports diverse grass roots solutions, along with local, regional, national and global collaboration and knowledge sharing leading to effective results that professionals with disabilities will have reason to value.